Fragtality/PilotsDeck/Integrations/PMDG 737-700 (MSFS)/Readme.md

 - VS display does not show negative values.
 This is a PMDG issue and should fix itself once PMDG correct it.
 - The cameras are configured for my liking using the Njoy driver.
 It's very easy to use and I recommend it.
 However, you can just delete them and   replace them with your own.
 - A lot of the buttons including the the displays have long presses associated so test all buttons to see what they do.
+- If some fonts look a little off it may be because of missing fonts in your system.
+Just customize them to your liking using the Plugin.
 - Have fun and make this profile your own by customizing to meet your needs.